Felix in the future, by Otto Messmer 1933

 Felix the Cat after the 1920s

 Felix was briefly revived as a cartoon star in 1936 by the Van Beuren Studios, but failed to appeal to modern audiences.
-The character was revived during the early years of TV as the star of the children's series 'Felix the Cat' (1959-1961).
+One of the animators on the series during this period was Les Carroll.
+The character was revived during the early years of TV as the star of the children's series 'Felix the Cat' (1959-1961), produced by Felix the Cat Productions and distributed by Trans-Lux.
 The show gave him a magic bag and introduced a new cast of side characters, including his nemesis The Professor and his sidekick Poindexter.
-It also had a memorable theme song, sang by Ann Bennett and composed by Winston Sharples.
-Both Joseph Oriolo and Sullivan's brother William were closely involved in the making.
-In 1970 Oriolo obtained the rights to Felix.
+It also had a memorable theme song, sung by Ann Bennett and composed by Winston Sharples.
+Both Joseph Oriolo and Sullivan's son Pat Sullivan Jr. were closely involved in the production.
+One of the directors was Rube Grossman, while Jim Tyer was one of the animators.
+In 1970, Oriolo obtained the rights to Felix.
 Messmer passed away from a heart attack in 1983.
-A year later his creation was teamed up with the Fleischers' Betty Boop character in the newspaper comic 'Betty Boop and Felix' (1984-1988), created by Brian, Morgan, Greg and Neal Walker.
+A year later, his creation was teamed up with the Fleischers' Betty Boop character in the newspaper comic 'Betty Boop and Felix' (1984-1988), created by Brian, Greg, Morgan and Neal Walker, only to find out later that they didn't own the rights to Felix, therefore quickly making it a Betty-centered comic instead.

 In 1989, 'Felix the Cat' appeared in his first full-length animated feature film, 'Felix the Cat: The Movie' (1989), co-produced by Animation Film Cologne and Pannónia Filmstúdió and directed by Tibor Hernádi.
 However, the picture was a critical and financial box office flop.
-A reboot of the 'Felix the Cat' TV series was produced by Film Roman as 'The Twisted Tales of Felix the Cat' (1995-1997), with Joe Murray as a character designer.
+A reboot of the 'Felix the Cat' TV series was produced by Film Roman as 'The Twisted Tales of Felix the Cat' (1995-1997), with Milton Knight as director, Cliff Voorhees as animator and Joe Murray as a character designer.
 It was broadcast on CBS.
 A short-lived junior spin-off of 'Felix the Cat', titled 'Baby Felix' (2000-2001), ran on the Japanese TV network NHK.

 Recognition